szczyglis-dev/py-gpt/README.md

 - `GPT-4 Vision (inline)` - integrates Vision capabilities with any chat mode, not just Vision mode.
 When the plugin is enabled, the model temporarily switches to vision in the background when an image attachment or vision capture is provided.

-- `Llama-index (inline)` - plugin integrates Llama-index storage in any chat and provides additional knowledge into context (from indexed files). `Experimental`.
+- `Llama-index (inline)` - plugin integrates Llama-index storage in any chat and provides additional knowledge into context (from indexed files and previous context from database). `Experimental`.

 - `Crontab / Task scheduler` - plugin provides cron-based job scheduling - you can schedule tasks/prompts to be sent at any time using cron-based syntax for task setup.

 ## Command: Files I/O

 The plugin allows for file management within the local filesystem.
-It enables the model to create, read, and write files and directories located in the `output` directory, which can be found in the user's work directory.
+It enables the model to create, read, and write files and directories located in the `data` directory, which can be found in the user's work directory.
 With this plugin, the AI can also generate Python code files and thereafter execute that code within the user's system.

 Plugin capabilities include: